HugoPhibbs/QuizProject/resources/ProjectStructure.md

 ## coreLogic

-- Logic to do with the quizzing application itself
+- Package to contain logic to do with the quizzing application itself

+### Quizzing Logic

+- Package containing classes relating to quizzing

+#### Quiz

+- Contains logic relating to the ordering of FlashCards within a quiz.
+- Should be used by both FlashCardQuiz and MultipleChoiceQuiz.
+This means that common functionality can be used by both classes, most importantly the FlashCard prioritizing algorithm.
+- Can use most of the code that already exists in FlashCardQuiz, just some refactoring that is needed.
+- Attributes for the current FlashCard that is being seen, the current Deck that is being seen, the initial, final and again queues

 #### FlashCardQuiz

+- Extends Quiz class
 - Class to hold methods and logic relating to the actual playing of a card game.
 - Firstly gets all the cards to be quizzed on from Deck.cardsToQuiz()
 - Has logic relating to iterating through cards when a user is quizzing themselves.
-Hold functions relating to "AGAIN" and "OK", i.e. with prioritising cards.
+Hold functions relating to "AGAIN" and "OK", i.e. with prioritizing cards.
 For example, these methods could be nextCard(), cardOk(), cardAgain(), showCardBack(), showCardFront(), startQuiz(), endQuiz()
-- May hold functionality relating to sorting cards, will need to resolve this.
-- Has attributes for final and again stacks of FlashCards, these are continually updated throughout the course of a quiz
 - At the end of a quiz, a QuizStats object is returned to AppEnvironment

+#### MultipleChoiceQuiz

+- Extends Quiz class
+- Class to contain logic to do with a multiple choice quiz.
+- For each question in the quiz, there should be 4 options.
+3 of them incorrect, one of them correct.
+The order of these options should be randomised, and then added to buttons on the Screen.
+- Same format with again, final and intial queues as FlashCardQuiz.
+When a user gets a question incorrect, this will be equivalent to pressing again in FlashCardQuiz.

 #### AppEnvironment